Dhruvdd/Parkinson-Disease-Detection/README.md

 It is a neurodegenerative disorder that affects predominately dopamine-producing (“dopaminergic”) neurons in a specific area of the brain.
 It affects the Central Nervous System o four brain which leads to balance problems, continuosly rolling something (tremor).

-## How we detect using the Algorithms.
+## How we detect using the Machine Learning Algorithms.

 So, inorder to detect the Parkinson's Disease early we have used the machine learning algorithms such as XGBoost, Random Forest.